Iri3l/my-full-template/README.md

 ## NEW UPDATES

 * The CUSTOMERS section has been replaced with SERVICES page.
-A landing page which offers information about the prices.
+A landing page which offers information about the offers and prices.